zama-ai/concrete-core/concrete-core-ffi/docs/dev/dev.md

 # Introduction

-Welcome to the developer guide for `concrete-ffi`!
+Welcome to the developer guide for `concrete-core-ffi`!

 For general infos on writing a C FFI in Rust you can check the following: